hokhyk/JLPT-N5-N1-Japanese-Vocabulary-Anki/README.md

 - "Additional definitions" - other english meanings
 - ("Sound" - audio track of the deck.
 Optional, only used for `extended` deck type)
 - "jlpt" - the anki-tags, ordered by JLPT.
 These should be imported as the `tag` field.

-## Testing

-Some simple tests are included in this repository.
-Ensure the relevant dev packages are installed by running `pipenv --dev install`.
-Then run `pytest`.